Skip to main content

 What is volatility skew?

-To understand skew, we have to start with a little history.
-Theoretical pricing models, like the famous Black-Scholes model, rely on a very neat and tidy assumption that volatility is flat.
+To understand why skew exists, it helps to start with a little history.
+Theoretical pricing models, like the Black-Scholes model, rely on a tidy assumption that volatility is flat.

 In this theoretical world, the market expects the probability of a stock going up 10% to be roughly the same as it dropping 10%.

 But in reality, the market isn’t so neat.
 It’s messy, emotional, and prone to panic.
-But most importantly, supply and demand shows that some strikes are riskier or more desirable than others, creating a curve.
+Most importantly, supply and demand show that some strikes are riskier or more desirable than others, creating a curve.

 The volatility smile vs. the smirk